mmikkel/Reasons-Craft/README.md

 **New: Reasons now works for _all native element types_ (Entries, Assets, Categories, Tags, Users and Global Sets), in Live Preview and all inline element editor modals!**

 **IMPORTANT: Reasons now requires Craft 2.5+.
 Have an older version of Reasons installed? _Don't update_ for older Craft versions, and check out the [legacy branch](https://github.com/mmikkel/Reasons-Craft/tree/legacy).**

+_Big props to [Benjamin Fleming](https://github.com/benjamminf) for some good ideas that I stole, and helpful chatting on Slack.
+Thanks!_

 ![Using a Lightswitch to toggle between two different fields](http://g.recordit.co/nYxQIkpK0j.gif)